Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_1/exercise_1_description.rst

 - **self.tuning_level = "pos_xy"**
 - **self.tuning_level = "pos_z"** (retuning might improve performance since lower levels have changed now)

-Once you are happy with your gains, disable tuning (**self.tuning_level = "off"**) and tell an assistant the time it takes your CrazyFlie to finish the parcour.
+Once you are happy with your gains, you can disable tuning (**self.tuning_level = "off"**).
+Please send your gains and best time to **simon.jeger@epfl.ch** with the subject "exercise 1".
-We will keep a live score board during the exercise.
+We will keep a live score board during the exercise session.

 Bonus challenge
 ---------------